The most powerful room in any building is the one designed with a clear purpose.

 The pivot was not planned.
 I suppose it rarely ever is.

-I went from monitoring performance of multi-million dollar investment portfolios to managing multi-million dollar event budgets, curating program content, and executing end-to-end event experiences.
+I moved from monitoring the performance of multi-million dollar investment portfolios to managing multi-million dollar event budgets, curating program content, and designing end-to-end experiences.
+Twenty years later, I understand those two disciplines were never that far apart.
+Both require reading a room, creative design, managing risk, and delivering a measurable outcome.

-Today, I am director of conference programming for a large professional association, leading a portfolio generating over $20M in annual revenue.
-I manage a team that creates several hundred conference sessions and working with hundreds of speakers and subject matter experts annually across twelve conferences.
+Most recently I sat as director of conference programming for a large professional association, leading a portfolio generating over $20M in annual revenue.
+I managed a team that creates several hundred conference sessions and working with hundreds of speakers and subject matter experts annually across twelve conferences.

 I contribute to the profession as a member of PCMA, immediate past president of the PCMA Southeast Chapter, and course facilitator at Rollins College Edyth Bush Institute for Nonprofit Leadership.